elixir-lang/elixir-lang.github.com/getting-started/mix-otp/config-and-releases.markdown

     $ elixir --sname foo -S mix run --config config/foo.exs
     $ elixir --sname bar -S mix run --config config/bar.exs

-There are two concerns in this approach.
+There are two concerns with this approach.

 First, if the routing tables are the opposite of each other, such as `[{?a..?m, :"foo@computer-name"}, {?n..?z, :"bar@computer-name"}]` in one node and `[{?a..?m, :"bar@computer-name"}, {?n..?z, :"foo@computer-name"}]` in the other, you can have a routing request that will run recursively in the cluster infinitely.
 This can be tackled at the application level by making sure you pass a list of seen nodes when we route, such as `KV.Router.route(bucket, mod, fun, args, seen_nodes)`.
 Then by checking if the node being dispatched to was already visited, we can avoid the cycle.
 Implementing and testing this functionality will be left as an exercise.

 The second concern is that, while using `mix run` is completely fine to run our software in production, the command we use to start our services is getting increasingly more complex.
-For example, imagine we also want to `--preload-modules`, to all code is loaded upfront, as well as set the `MIX_ENV=prod` environment variable:
+For example, imagine we also want to `--preload-modules`, so all code is loaded upfront, as well as set the `MIX_ENV=prod` environment variable:

     $ MIX_ENV=prod elixir --sname foo -S mix run --preload-modules --config config/foo.exs